Skip to main content

 Elevated insulin can directly stimulate the ovaries to produce more androgens and can interfere with the pituitary’s release of Luteinizing Hormone (LH), disrupting the precise signaling needed for ovulation and the subsequent formation of the corpus luteum, the primary site of progesterone production.

 Furthermore, research indicates that high insulin levels can impair the function of the endometrium, potentially by altering the expression or sensitivity of progesterone receptors.
-A diet focused on whole foods, with adequate protein, healthy fats, and high-fiber carbohydrates, helps maintain and insulin levels, thereby creating a metabolic environment conducive to healthy progesterone signaling.
+A diet focused on whole foods, with adequate protein, healthy fats, and high-fiber carbohydrates, helps maintain stable blood sugar and insulin levels, thereby creating a metabolic environment conducive to healthy progesterone signaling.

 Dietary Components and Their Impact on Progesterone Response